pracks224/Interview_Prep/MICROSERVICES/MICROSERVICE_INTERVIEW_QUESTIONS_ONLY.md

 9. How do you identify and define the boundaries of a microservice?
 10. How do you handle shared libraries or common utilities in microservices?

-# Service Discovery
+# Service Discovery - B

 ## Questions

 1. What are the advantages of dynamic service discovery in microservices?
 2. Compare client-side and server-side service discovery mechanisms.
 3. What are some tools for service discovery besides Eureka?
 How do they work?

-# Scalability and Load Balancing
+# Scalability and Load Balancing - C

 ## Questions